Fedesky25/pynabi/README.md

-from pynabi import createAbi, DataSet, AbIn, AbOut, Occupation from pynabi.kspace import CriticalPointsOf, BZ, SymmetricGrid, path, UsualKShifts from pynabi.calculation import ToleranceOn, EnergyCutoff, MaxSteps, SCFMixing, NonSelfConsistentCalc from pynabi.crystal import Atom, BCC from pynabi.units import EUnit
+from pynabi import createAbi, DataSet, AbIn, AbOut, Occupation from pynabi.kspace import CriticalPointsOf, BZ, SymmetricGrid, path, UsualKShifts from pynabi.calculation import ToleranceOn, EnergyCutoff, MaxSteps, SCFMixing, NonSelfConsistentCalc from pynabi.crystal import Atom, FluoriteLike from pynabi.units import EUnit

 # create manually an atom -> Atom(<Z>, <pseudo potential name>)
 # or using sensible defaults as follows
+Zr = Atom.of("Zr")  # Z=40 and pseudos located at "Zr.psp8"
-Si = Atom.of("Si") # Z=14 and pseudos located at "Si.psp8"
+Oxy = Atom.of("O")  # Z=8 and pseudos located at "O.psp8"

 # base dataset with common variables
 base = DataSet(
     AbOut("./scf/scf"),                             # prefixes for output files
     AbIn().PseudoPotentials("./pseudos/PBE-SR"),    # folder with pseudo potentials
-    BCC(5.09, Si, Si),                              # creates AtomBasis and Lattice of a BCC crystal SymmetricGrid(BZ.Irreducible, UsualKShifts.BCC) # easily define kptopt, ngkpt, nshiftk, kpt .ofMonkhorstPack(4),
+    FluoriteLike(Zr, Oxy, 5.14),                    # creates AtomBasis and Lattice of a crystal like fluorite SymmetricGrid(BZ.Irreducible, UsualKShifts.BCC) # easily define kptopt, ngkpt, nshiftk, kpt .ofMonkhorstPack(4),
     SCFMixing(density=True).Pulay(10),              # scf cycle with Pulay mixing of the density based on the last 10 iteration